World renowned expertise in research and clinical care

 This single-institution, phase II study is designed to test the ability to achieve donor hematopoietic engraftment while maintaining low rates of transplant-related mortality (TRM) using busulfan- and fludarabine-based conditioning regimens with busulfan therapeutic drug monitoring (TDM) for patients with various inherited metabolic disorders (IMD) and severe osteopetrosis (OP).

 Dr. Paul Orchard is the Director of BMT for MPS

-If your baby has received a positive newborn screening test or a biochemical diagnosis of Hurler syndrome, we're here to help no matter where you are located.
+Has your baby received a positive newborn screening test or a biochemical diagnosis of MPS I/Hurler syndrome?
+What this means to your family and how you should proceed can be complex and confusing.
+We're here to help, no matter your location.
 Please email the Mucopolysaccharidosis (MPS) Center (email@example.com).

-Our multidisciplinary team of healthcare professionals at the University of Minnesota Masonic Children’s Hospital collaborates with the Minnesota Department of Health Newborn Screening Program (MDH-NBS) to address the varied and long-term spectrum of clinical needs for patients with Hurler syndrome.
+Our multidisciplinary team of healthcare professionals at the University of Minnesota Masonic Children’s Hospital collaborates with the Minnesota Department of Health Newborn Screening Program (MDH-NBS).
+Together we address the varied and long-term spectrum of clinical needs for patients with Hurler syndrome.